lm-zoo commands¶

 This command returns a text file with one sentence per line, where each

-sentence is represented as a sequence of 0
+sentence is represented as a sequence of 0 and 1 values.
+These

 values correspond one-to-one with the model’s tokenization of the sentence

-(as returned by lm-zoo tokenize
+(as returned by lm-zoo tokenize).
+The value 0 indicates that the

-corresponding token is in the model’s vocabulary; the value 1
+corresponding token is in the model’s vocabulary; the value 1 indicates

 that the corresponding token is an unknown word for the model.